-Qlik Sense lets you easily connect to a multitude of data sources, and create your own visualizations and metrics with easy drag-and-drop capabilities.
+Qlik Sense lets you easily connect to a multitude of data sources, and create your own visualizations, key performance indicators and other metrics with easy drag-and-drop capabilities.
 Charts, tables and graphs that you create are automatically interconnected, which means that if you click on a specific part of a graph, the other graphs on the screen will automatically be updated.

 If you want to give Qlik Sense Desktop a try, you can download a free version of Qlik Sense right here and start the "Seeing is Believing" experience.